DomPatchara/Admin-Dashboard/README.md

 # Admin Dashboard + Store
   A full-stack eCommerce platform with an admin dashboard for managing products, categories, orders, and users.
-Built with Next.js, Tailwind CSS, and Shadcn UI for a sleek UI.
-Integrated with Prisma and MongoDB for robust data handling, Stripe for secure payments, and Clerk for authentication.
+Built with Next.js, Tailwind CSS, and Shadcn UI for modern UI.
+Integrated with Prisma and MongoDB for data handling, Stripe for secure payments, and Clerk for authentication.

 ## 🛠 Tech Stack
 - Next.js